 For the PC version of Candy Land, most of the animated characters look fine, but Queen Frostine's face ended up rather pixellated.
-It's even worse when she appears on the central map as that face becomes no more than 2 black dots and a smile.
+It's even worse when she appears on the central map as that face becomes no more than two black dots and a smile.

 Fire Emblem Awakening's character models have nearly nonexistent feet.
-However, this was a deliberate decision on the part of the developers due to animating issues as well as not knowing at the time if the 3DS would be powerful enough to render fully detailed models.
+However, this was a deliberate decision on the part of the developers due to animating issues as well as not knowing at the time whether the 3DS would be powerful enough to render fully detailed models.